 Jabra Enhance Hearing Aids Review

-Jabra Enhance hearing aids (formerly Lively hearing aids) can be purchased online, making them a convenient choice compared to traditional hearing aids that require visits to the audiologist.
-In place of this in-person assistance, Jabra Enhance hearing aids come with optional remote support from their team of hearing specialists.
+Jabra Enhance hearing aids (formerly Lively hearing aids) can be purchased online.
+That makes them a more convenient choice than traditional hearing aids that require audiologist visits.
+In place of in-person assistance, Jabra Enhance hearing aids come with optional remote support from their team of hearing specialists.

-This contributes to their range of hearing aids, which cost as low as $995 per pair.
-Despite this low cost, Jabra Enhance hearing aids performed exceptionally well in our tests, making them a great alternative to prescription hearing aids, which cost an average of $4,000 per pair.1
+Despite their low cost — starting at $995 per pair — Jabra Enhance hearing aids performed exceptionally well in our tests, making them a great alternative to prescription hearing aids, which cost an average of $4,000 pair.1

 Jabra Enhance Hearing Aid Pros and Cons